Admission to practice law: Israel

 Israel requires an undergraduate law degree from an educational institution recognized by the Law Faculty of the Hebrew University of Jerusalem.
-Applicants must then pass a series of examinations on eight separate areas of law.
-After these exams, the applicant must complete an apprenticeship in a law firm as an articled clerk for twelve months, at least 36 hours a week.
-After serving their articles, applicants must pass the final examinations on nine subjects of law and court procedure, which consist of a written examination followed by an oral examination before three judges.
+Candidates must then pass a series of examinations on eight separate areas of law.
+After these exams, the candidate must complete an apprenticeship in a law firm as an articled clerk for eighteen months, working at least 36 hours a week.
+After serving their articles, candidates must pass the final examinations on nine subjects of law and court procedure, which consist of a written examination followed by an oral examination before three judges.
 Those who pass are eligible for admittance to the Israel Bar Association.
 Residence in Israel is a precondition for admittance.

 Lawyers moving to Israel from abroad without an Israeli law degree must have at least two years of practical legal experience as an attorney or judge in their country of origin.
 If an applicant does not have the required experience, the foreign law degree must be recognized by the Hebrew University of Jerusalem.
 The applicant must also complete a Hebrew proficiency exam followed by the battery of exams and internship requirements listed above.
 Those who have at least five years of practical legal experience abroad and began serving their articles within ten years of their arrival in Israel are exempt from the final examinations.